 6. The expectations don’t match

 This is why it is a good idea to directly communicate with your partner about the kind of involvement you are looking for rather than taking multiple breaks in a relationship.
 “A healthy relationship is not just about looking at each other lovingly but looking together at the same goals in the same direction.
 If this is missing, there will be an obvious mismatch of expectations from self, from the partner, and the relationship, leading to conflicts.
 Partners need to step away for a bit to understand this bitterness and see this situation under a microscope individually,” says Pooja.

 Relationships are meant to make you happier and enrich your life.
-If yours fails to meet this simple criterion, you should consider taking a break in a relationship.
+If yours fails to meet this simple criterion, nobody would blame you for taking a break from a toxic relationship.
 Don’t drag your feet on this decision.
 Sometimes, you’ve got to put yourself first, and feeling unvalued in your relationship is a good reason to do so.
 Have a candid conversation with your partner, let them know how you feel without leveling any accusations, and ask for some time off.

 Related Reading: Is Your Jealous Boyfriend Being Possessive And Controlling?